patonlab/Sterimol/README.md

 ```

-In this example two sets of parameters are produced - this occurs when the dimeric complex does not have a symmetry plane and thus measurements from each of the two metal centers yeilds different results.
-In the case of symmetric dimers, only a single set of parameters is generated (as they would be the same when measured from either metal center).
+In this example two sets of parameters are produced - this occurs when the dimeric complex does not have a symmetry plane and thus measurements from each of the two metal centres yields different results.
+In the case of symmetric dimers, only a single set of parameters is generated (as they would be the same when measured from either metal centre).

 ####Tips and Troubleshooting